williamowen65/portfolio/src/features/displayCard/layoutStyles/carousel/data/first-entry/first-entry.md

 #### ...and as for kayaking

-Maybe come on a tour with me.
-We can make it a business trip.
+You can still come on a tour with me.
+But now you can make it a business trip too.